fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

       - REQUIRED.
 The *DPoP-bound Access Token*, in signed JWT format, allows accessing the PID/(Q)EAA Credential Endpoint for obtaining the Credential.
       - [:rfc:`6749`].
     * - **refresh_token**
       - OPTIONAL.
-The *DPoP-bound Refresh Token*, in signed JWT format, which can be used to obtain a new Access Token at the PID/(Q)EAA Provider Token Endpoint.
+The *DPoP-bound Refresh Token*, in signed JWT format, which can be used to obtain a new Access Token at the Credential Issuer Token Endpoint.
       - [:rfc:`6749`].
     * - **token_type**
       - REQUIRED.
 Type of *Access Token* returned.
 It MUST be equal to ``DPoP``.